electron/website/docs/latest/tutorial/tutorial-3-main-renderer.md

 In this section, you will learn what a preload script is and how to use one to safely expose privileged features into the renderer process.
-You will also learn how to safely communicate between main and renderer processes with Electron's built-in inter-process communication (IPC) modules.
+You will also learn how to safely communicate between main and renderer processes with Electron's inter-process communication (IPC) modules.

-If you are not familiar with Node.js, we recommend you to first read [this guide][node-guide] before continuing.
+If you are not familiar with Node.js, we recommend you to first read [their intro docs][node-guide] before continuing.

-## Using `contextBridge` and a preload script
+## Main and renderer processes

-:::tip Further reading 📚
+:::info Further reading

 For a more detailed look at preload scripts, please refer to [Electron's Process Model][process-model] doc.
+If you want to learn more about the contextBridge in particular, check out the [Context Isolation guide][context-isolation].

 :::

 Electron's main process is a Node.js process that has full operating system access.
 On top of [Electron's built-in modules][modules], you can also access [Node.js built-ins][node-api], as well as any packages downloaded via npm.

-On the other hand, renderer processes are more locked down and do not run a Node.js environment for security reasons.
-To add features to your renderer that require privileged access, you have to use a [preload script][preload-script] in conjunction with the [`contextBridge` API][contextbridge].
+On the other hand, renderer processes run web pages and do not contain a Node.js environment by default for security reasons.
+To bridge Electron's different process types together, we will need to use a special script called a **preload**.

+## Augmenting the renderer with a preload script

+To add features to your renderer that require privileged access, you have to use a preload script in conjunction with the [contextBridge][contextbridge] API.
 Electron's preload scripts are injected before a web page loads in the renderer, similar to a Chrome extension's [content scripts][content-script].
 By exposing APIs through the context bridge, you are giving your renderer access to developer-defined [global](https://developer.mozilla.org/en-US/docs/Glossary/Global_object) objects.

-To demonstrate this concept, we are going to create a trivial preload script that exposes your app's versions of Chrome, Node, and Electron into the renderer.
-To do this, add a new `preload.js` file with the following:
+To demonstrate this concept, you will create a preload script that exposes your app's versions of Chrome, Node, and Electron into the renderer.

+To do this, add a new `preload.js` script that accesses Electron's `process.versions` object and exposes some of its keys to the renderer process in a global object that can be accessed via `window.versions`.

 ```js title="preload.js"
 const { contextBridge } = require('electron');